Everything You Want To Know About Being A CNA

 Urgent Care Centers

 An interesting note on potential sources of employment: The role of the CNA is mandated by the Federal government for nursing homes only.
-Other health care settings are not required by law to hire CNA’s…this includes hospitals, assisted living facilities, doctors offices, ect.
-While all of these places DO hire CNA’s, for good reason, they don’t have to.
+Other health care settings are not required by law to hire CNA’s…this includes hospitals, assisted living facilities and doctor’s offices (although not common).
+While all of these places do hire CNA’s, for good reason, they don’t have to.

 4) How does one become a CNA?

 Once you’ve decided this is the work you want, set out to locate a training program.
 Many nursing homes offer the training; the Red Cross does classes too- contact your local chapter.
 Tech colleges are another source where training is offered.
 Some high schools also provide classes- but mostly for students and not others.
-More and more, small Medical Ed schools are popping up all over the country.
+More and more, small private for profit schools are popping up all over the country.
 Offering a variety of specialty training, a CNA program is often part of this.

 Costs of training programs vary by region and by the source.
-College classes are the most expensive followed closely by these Medical Ed schools; typical for my area, NH- right now- the costs including books is 1500.00.
+College classes are the most expensive followed closely by these Medical Ed schools; the costs including books is around $1500.00.
 One thing to remember when choosing a program is to make sure it is approved by your State board of Nursing or whatever State agency is charged with approving curriculum.
 This is vital to know.
 It does no good to take a course that isn’t approved.